gabelton/SEI-Project-4/README.md

 ## Introduction

-Week long project in collaboration with Gabe Naughton.
+Week long project in collaboration with Violeta Paez.

-Rewrite/At university I became increasingly interested in Art History and since moving to London only a few months ago, I have tried to take advantage of the city’s incredible range of galleries and events./ Working as part of a pair, we designed an app to help users filter art events around the city, making use of a ‘keywords’ model to connect users with similar taste and to provide tailored recommendations based on their interests.
+At university we both came into regular contact with the art world.
+London possesses a dizzying range of galleries and events.
+Sometimes sifting through these different options can feel a touch overwhelming.
+Working as part of a pair, we designed an app to help users filter art events around the city, making use of a ‘keywords’ model to connect users with similar taste and to provide tailored recommendations based on their interests.

-We separated our workload into frontend and backend and we switched roles frequently.

-I did....
+Initially we divided responsibilities across the front and back ends.
+I was excited by Python and so took the lead in creating our initial models, as we worked towards our minimum viable product.
+After we reached this point, however, we swapped over roles, adding a new artist model on the backend, while I got the opportunity to use Mapbox for the first time and work on filtering events by date, which required me to adapt the models on the backend while working with Javascript’s sometimes unwieldy Date functionality on the front end.
+I then focused on the ‘events near you’ section of the homepage, the first time I had been required to make third party API requests from the back end.

 ## Personalised/Tailored Results